Can-Sahin/AWSMobilePushNotification/README.md

 }
 ```

-Creating required DynamoDB tables at the first run (you can adjust provisioned throughput at anytime)
+Create required DynamoDB tables at the first run (you can adjust provisioned throughput at anytime)

 ```csharp
 CreateApplicationTablesRequest request = new CreateApplicationTablesRequest(MY_IMPLEMENTATION_OF_INTERFACE);